William Carstares: Later life

 On the accession of Queen Anne, Carstares retained his post as Royal Chaplain in Scotland, residing in Edinburgh, having also been elected Principal of the University of Edinburgh in 1703.
+He remained Principal until his death in 1715.
 He was a reforming administrator, introducing the Dutch professorial system of teaching.
 From 1704 he was also "second charge" minister of Old Greyfriars under Rev James Hart in Edinburgh, and from 1706 was second charge of St Giles' under Rev George Hamilton.

 He was four times chosen Moderator of the General Assembly of the Church of Scotland, in 1705, 1708, 1711 and 1715.

 He took an important part in promoting the Union, and was consulted by Harley and other leading Englishmen concerning it.
 During Anne's reign, the chief object of his policy was to frustrate the measures which were planned by Lord Oxford to strengthen the Episcopalian Jacobites, especially a bill for extending the privileges of the Episcopalians and the bill for replacing in the hands of the old patrons the right of patronage, which by the Revolution Settlement had been vested in the elders and the Protestant heritors.

 On the accession of George I, Carstares was appointed, with five others, to welcome the new dynasty in the name of the Church of Scotland.
 He was received graciously, and the office of royal chaplain was again conferred upon him.
 A few months after he was struck with apoplexy, and died on 28 December 1715.

 He is buried in Greyfriars Kirkyard, Edinburgh.
 The grave lies amongst the large monuments on the outer walls of the original churchyard, towards the southwest, slightly northwest of the Adam mausoleum.